panva/jose/README.md

 Have a question about using `jose`? - [ask][ask].
 Found a bug? - [report it][bug].
 Missing a feature? - If it wasn't already discussed before, [ask for it][suggest-feature].
-Found a vulnerability? - Reach out to us via email first, see [security vulnerability disclosure][security-vulnerability].

 ## Sponsor